Other posts from the On a visit to.. series:

 Wow.
 That’s a super loaded question.
 The short answer is that I had an awakening moment.
 I was in my Master’s graduate program and realized that these weren’t my people.
 I had started yoga that summer and only 2 months into my Master’s all of a sudden could NOT shake the feeling that I was on the wrong path.
 I was crying a lot and trying to explain myself to my family, but my intuition really knew.
 So, I summoned the courage to pursue a “yoga career” without having my training yet and without knowing what exactly that meant.
 I went for it, took up two part-time jobs to pay my student loans and picked up any social media jobs I could find that was in the yoga sphere; one was working for a yoga mat company and the other for The Business of Yoga presented by Yoga Journal Magazine, which was a biz course for yogis.
 I was always told “You gotta network to get work.” so I really put myself out there and plunged myself into the yoga culture soaking up whatever I could.
 It was pretty all-consuming, which ultimately led to my now husband and I separating, but it was for the best because I really needed to figure out what I wanted and who I was.
 So I guess I went ALL in.

-What does the community mean for you and how that relates to your self-care moto?
+What does the community mean for you and how that relate to your self-care moto?
 Can these two things walk hand in hand?

 Community is vastly important to self-care.
 If you don’t have people around you who get you, it’s going to be a very lonely journey.
 I’ve looked for the kind of friendships I have now my whole life.
 These women get me on a deeper level.
 We don’t talk every day, but we make an effort to grab a coffee, go to yoga, etc. I can’t even express how much I look forward to when my girlfriends and I get together at one another’s house, bring homemade snacks, drink wine, mimosas, or coffee and just connect.
 We also get together at different pagan celebrations, especially Samhain.